Daniel-KM/Omeka-S-module-Reciprocal/README.md

 ===============================

-[Reciprocal] is a module for [Omeka S] that allows to update automatically the linked resources with the reciprocal value in the reciprocal property when a value of a resource is filled with a value with the data type "Omeka resource".
+[Reciprocal] is a module for [Omeka S] that allows to update automatically the linked resources with the reciprocal value in the reciprocal property.

 For example, when the property "Dublin Core : Is Part Of" of the item Alpha is filled with the value "item Beta", a value "item Alpha" is added to the item Beta